pbc86/pbc86.github.io/_posts/2025-04-03-mathquantum-minimal-mistakes.md

 TODO:

 - Change font size of "Recent Posts"
-- Favicon not show up in Home Page when using Safari
+- Favicon not show up in Home Page when using Safari on iPhone
 - Default front matter